argoproj-labs/argocd-operator/docs/reference/argocd.md

 --- | --- | ---
 ExtraCommandArgs | [Empty] | List of arguments that will be added to the existing arguments set by the operator.

+!!! note
-**Note**: ExtraCommandArgs will not be added, if one of these commands is already part of the server command with same or different value.
+    ExtraCommandArgs will not be added, if one of these commands is already part of the server command with same or different value.

 ### Server Command Arguments Example